LaWebcapsule/directus9/docs/app/flows/operations.md

 :::warning

-**Emit Events** toggles the event's _visibility_ throughout Directus.
+**Emit Events** toggles the event's _visibility_ throughout Directus9.
 For example, if toggled on, this operation will trigger relevant event hooks in other flows or custom extensions.
 If toggled off, the operation will not trigger other event hooks.
 Imagine a situation where you have a flow being triggered by `<collection>.items.create` which contains an operation that then tries to create another item in that `<collection>`.
 This would throw an infinite loop where the